 Abuse Isn’t Always Obvious

-Even the best-run nursing homes may not know that patients are being abused.
+Even the best-run nursing homes may not know that any form of elder abuse or elder mistreatment is happening.
 In one case two patients complained about an unhelpful aide.
-The nursing home took immediate action and fired the aide.
+Executive nursing home staff members took immediate action and fired the aide.
 Unfortunately, when other aides found out, they started to abuse the two men in ways that wouldn’t be obvious to supervisory staff.
-Forms of subtle abuse include:

 - Pinches and elbows when handling the patient